-- 1) Lectures: Generally each of the 14 three hour sessions will have one or two 45 minute lectures with an additional 15 minutes set aside for questions and discussions. - 2) Readings: Assigned readings in the required textbook or published literature are intended to supplement the lectures.
+- 1) Lectures: This is an online course that includes viewing of recorded lectures, quizzes, completion of written assignments, and participation in an asynchronous discussion board.
+Students will independently view recorded lectures and complete assigned readings. - 2) Readings: Assigned readings in the required textbook or published literature are intended to supplement the lectures.
 Additional readings may be added during the course.